 Level 9: Can change who can access the directory, page, binary file, or asset to any currently defined group.

 Level 10: Can change who can access the directory, page, binary file, or asset, as well as modify the other site access settings and directory variables, including those belonging to the site.
+"Exclude from Sitemap" is available to Level 10 users only.

 Access settings can be changed non-recursively or recursively at the site and directory levels.